How to Perform Software Product Testing – Detailed Process and Methods with Examples

 TrackFast too has to evolve.
 After proving that it is a reliable and effective defect tracking system, it has to evolve or it will decline.
 So, the company XYZ decides to improve TrackFast by making it a general ticketing system that can be used to track any incidents or cases by the business other than IT/test teams (something like JIRA) and not just for defects in the software development process.

-What makes you a successful product tester?
+What makes you a successful product tester

-• Product testers must have a keen business sense, understanding of fast delivery development models and should be ace testers who are not afraid to experiment with tools and become a bit of coders themselves if need be.
+• Product testers must have a keen business sense and understanding of fast delivery development models and should be ace testers who are not afraid to experiment with tools and become a bit of coders themselves if need be.
 These things can have a positive impact on any type of testing, but they are an absolute necessity in this type of testing.

 • Another important quality is that a product tester must believe in the product and genuinely want it to succeed.
 When I as a tester think that the software is total garbage, there is little hope that I will do anything to make it better.